What Are Biosimilars?

 344 million

-incremental days of therapy that would not have occurred without biosimilar competition as of September 20235
+incremental days of therapy that would not have occurred without biosimilar competition as of a September 2023 report5

 Estimate: Association Accessible Medicine Report 2023